-8. At the Okta Sign On Settings screen, click the Identity Provider metadata link.
+8. At the Okta Sign On Settings screen, click on Copy link to copy the metadata URL.

-9. Copy the Identity Provider metadata URL from Okta into the Software Vulnerability Research Settings > User Management > Single Sign On > IDP Metadata URL field.
-Check SSO Enabled, check Automatically create new users, and assign a Default group for new users.
+9. Copy the Identity Provider metadata URL from Okta into the Software Vulnerability Research Settings > User Management > Single Sign On > IDP Configuration Instructions section.
+In the Service Provider Configuration section, check SSO Enabled, check Automatically create new users, and assign a Default group for new users by selecting from the drop down.